AdaCore/spark2014/docs/ug/en/source/how_to_write_subprogram_contracts.rst

 declared in the public part of the unit), without contracts (any of Global, Depends, Pre, Post, Contract_Cases), and respect the following conditions:

+ * not dispatching
+ * not marked ``No_Return``
+ * not a generic instance
+ * not defined in a generic instance
+ * not defined in a protected type
+ * without a parameter of unconstrained record type with discriminant dependent components
+ * without a parameter or result of deep type (access type or composite type containing an access type)
+ * not a traversal function

+Subprograms that respects all of the above conditions are candidates for contextual analysis, and calls to such subprograms are inlined provided the subprogram and its calls respect the following additional conditions:

  * does not contain nested subprogram or package declarations or instantiations
  * not recursive
- * not a generic instance
- * not defined in a generic instance
  * has a single point of return at the end of the subprogram
  * not called in an assertion or a contract
  * not called in a potentially unevaluated context